henrikwidlund/unfoldedcircle-oppo/README.md

 ## Installing on the remote

-1. Download the latest release.
+1. Download `unfolded-circle-oppo-[version]-remote.tar.gz` from the release page
-2. Browse to your remote's IP address.
+2. Open the remote's Web Configurator
-3. Click on `Core-API REST`.
+3. Click on `Integrations`
-4. Find the POST endpoint `/intg/install`
-5. Click on `Try it out`.
+4. Click on `Add new` and then `Install custom`
-6. Choose the file you downloaded (`unfoldedcircle-oppo.tar.gz`).
+5. Choose the file in step 1 (`unfolded-circle-oppo-[version]-remote.tar.gz`)
+6. Make sure that your device is turned on
-7. Click on `Execute` and wait for the integration to be uploaded and installed.
+7. Click on the newly installed integration and follow the on-screen instructions
-8. Go to the regular page in the web configurator for integrations and configure the integration.

 ## Configuration